hobbyquaker/node-red-contrib-polymer/README.md

 ## FAQs

-#### So why another dashboard UI when node-red-dashboard already exists?
+#### So why another Node-RED Dashboard UI when node-red-dashboard already exists?

-* I don't like AngularJS, I favor [Polymer](https://www.polymer-project.org).
-* I missed several features in node-red-dashboard...
-* I think many of the node-red-dashboard concepts are to opinionated.
-* Educational purpose, fun, ... :)
+* Mhmm.
+There are reasons.

 #### Can node-red-contrib-polymer and node-red-dashboard coexist on one node-red instance?